WeirdConstructor/HexoSynth/README.md

 - A useable GUI with highly features parameter knobs and a hexagonal module/node matrix that is easily changeable with the mouse.
-- Serialization/Deserialization of patches (even though the UI for patch/preset management has not been implemented yet, except a "Save" button).
+- Serialization/Deserialization of patches is implemented in the VST3/CLAP plugins and can be managed by the DAW.
 - Signal monitors for the selected node.
 - Per node and output signal feedback LEDs.
 - A simple Tracker to edit "TSeq" sequences.